jdeath/CheckRoyalCaribbeanPrice/README.md

 If anyone can figure out how to get the AccountID programatically, please do a PR.
 I cannot figure that out.

 # Install
+1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`
-1. Download the raw files or `git clone https://github.com/jdeath/CheckRoyalCaribbeanPrice.git`
+1. Download the raw files from this repo or `git clone https://github.com/jdeath/CheckRoyalCaribbeanPrice.git`
 1. `cd CheckRoyalCaribbeanPrice`
 1. `pip install requests Apprise`